-We noted the following in our last report: Later there have been indications that other Nordic banks have been involved in similar money laundering in Estonia and the other Baltic countries.
+We noted the following in our last report in 2018: There have been indications that other Nordic banks have been involved in similar money laundering in Estonia and the other Baltic countries.
 We will not rule out the possibility that other banks will have to join Danske Bank on our observation list.